 Many clergy from other denominations in Keelung came too, plus representatives of the different social welfare organizations who support the outreach ministry at St. Stephen’s.
 All the St. Stephen’s people were wearing special new T-shirts commissioned for the occasion, they gave us as gifts when we left.
 Plus wooden key rings etc, made by social enterprise foundations locally.

 The readings were Solomon’s Prayer of Dedication of the Temple from 1 Kings 8: 22-30, Psalm 84: 1-12 and 1 Peter 2: 1-5, 9-10 ~ and the Gospel was from Matthew 21: 18-22 about the fig-tree, finishing with, “If you believe, you will receive whatever you ask for in prayer.”
-Bishop Lai refered to these in his sermon in the context of the history and testimony of St. Stephen’s Church.
+Bishop Lai referred to these in his sermon in the context of the history and testimony of St. Stephen’s Church.
 All glory be to God!

 Photos from the service today….